DaniloLyra/danilolyra.github.io/_pages/cv.md

 * 2018-present ● Post-Doctoral Research ● Wheat Genomics
   * **Manager**: [Gancho Slavov](https://www.researchgate.net/profile/Gancho_Slavov2)
   * **Key responsibilities**: statistical and quantitative genomics data analysis
   * **Research projects**: see ‘Hot Topics Research’.
+[Designing Future Wheat programme](https://designingfuturewheat.org.uk/).
 Main goal: accelerating the discovery and deployment of genes and alleles of high value for breeding.
-  * **Research expertise**: genomic prediction strategies using image data, gene-based (SKAT, SKAT-O) scans in biosynthetic pathways, multi-omics modeling
+  * **Research expertise**: genomic prediction strategies using image data, gene-based (SKAT, SKAT-O) scans in biosynthetic pathways, multi-omics modeling in willow
   * **Notable achievements**: leading the statistical genetics and quantitative genetics group; developed a genomic prediction strategy using time series data from a phenotyping platform; developing a quantitative genetics pipeline for the wheat TILLING panel; developing new models/strategies using multi-omics data in willow.